backdrop-contrib/views_aggregator/README.txt

 -------------------------------
 Use "Output code", not "Value code", as in the "Value code" area few Views results are available.
-Here are some examples of the syntax to use for various field types for access in the Output code text area.
+Here are some examples of the syntax to use for various field types for access in the "Output code" text area.
 Note that to display these values you need to put "echo" in front of the expression and place the
 <?php and ?> "brackets" around everything.